cozette-brown/BROWN-Data-Science-Portfolio/MLStreamlitApp/README.md

 I created this project with help from the following sources:
 * Leung, K. (2023).
 "Micro, Macro & Weighted Averaged of F1 Score, Clearly Explained."
 * Serrano, L.G.
 (2021). *Grokking Machine Learning,* Manning Publications Co.
-* Lectures from Professor David Smiley, University of Notre Dame
+* Lectures and .ipynb files from Professor David Smiley, University of Notre Dame

 Plus assistance from these other resources I recommend:
 * [Geeks for Geeks](https://geeksforgeeks.org)